-Black Eyed Peas are fantastic and I love them!
-They are a traditional dish to have on New Year´s day.
-Good luck abounds with this meal and the way I have heard the superstition is that for every bean that you eat you will have good luck for a day.
+Good luck abounds with Black Eyed Peas and the way I have heard the superstition is that for every bean that you eat you will have good luck for a day.
 Luckily they are a small bean so you can eat more.
 I have made a vegan version and it has all the flavor of the original.
 Very simple to make especially when it is made in a crockpot.
 The leftovers are as good as they are on the first day so you can actually make them the day before the holiday if your family would like to eat earlier in the day.
 That was our family’s tradition.
 Eat on New Year’s Day while watching football.
 Fun!

 1 pound bag dried black eyed peas